zchee/golang-wiki/Deprecated.md

 comment that begins with `Deprecated:` followed by some information about the deprecation, and a recommendation on what to use instead, if applicable.

+The paragraph does not have to be the last paragraph in the doc comment.

 [Some tools will warn on use of deprecated identifiers](https://staticcheck.io/docs/checks#SA1019) and their docs [will be hidden by godoc once #17056 is implemented](https://golang.org/issue/17056).